vvnraman/cppcon-2022-cpp-neovim/slides/30-context.md

 - Neovim today

 Note:
-- Let us setup the context around why this talk is on Neovim.
+- We'll talk a bit about Vim
+- How Neovim came about
+- And what the status quo with Neovim is today.

 <!-- next slide -->